monistowl/sol-commons/README.md

-## Sol Commons on-chain toolkit
+# Sol Commons on-chain toolkit

-Sol Commons ports the analytical Commons Stack toolkit ([commonsstack.org](https://commonsstack.org)) into Solana.
-At its heart are
+**Sol Commons** ports the analytical Commons Stack toolkit ([commonsstack.org](https://commonsstack.org)) into Solana.

-1. **Augmented Bonding Curve (ABC)** – a smart-market maker whose pricing curve sends every contribution into a Reserve Pool for liquidity and a Funding Pool that is immediately spendable by the commons.
-Buyers mint tokens along the curve, contributors join hatches via allowlists, and every exit returns an exit tribute to the funding pool so the system is self-sustaining.
-2. **Conviction Voting** – a continuous governance flow where people lock Commons tokens behind proposals and conviction accumulates proportional to time held; the commons only spends treasury funds once accumulated conviction crosses an adaptive threshold, aligning incentives between contributors and fund recipients.
-3. **Commons Assembly/Connected services** – off-chain tools (Praise/Tokenlog/Simulator) surface community recognition, GitHub issue prioritization, and parameter kits that feed into the on-chain ABC + Conviction Voting loop to fund real-world public goods via the commons treasury.
+The goal: make it easy for any community to launch a **regenerative, self-governing micro-economy** around a shared cause—open source software, local climate projects, research, mutual aid, you name it.
+Instead of one-off grants and donation drives, you get a continuously funded treasury and a governance system that rewards patient, aligned contributors.

+Traditional tools fall short:

+- Simple treasuries run out of money or create endless fundraising overhead.
+- Vanilla bonding curves offer liquidity, but tend to reward fast speculation more than long-term stewardship.
+- Snapshot token voting is brittle—turnout is low, whales can dominate, and decision-making comes in short, stressful bursts.

+The Commons Stack pattern tackles this by tightly coupling three pieces into one loop:

+1. **Augmented Bonding Curve (ABC)** – a primary-issuance AMM that:
+   - Mints and burns tokens along a programmable curve.
+   - Splits every contribution into a **Reserve Pool** (for predictable liquidity) and a **Funding Pool** (a commons treasury the community can spend).
+   - Charges a small **tribute** on exits, sending a slice of each sell back into the Funding Pool so the commons benefits even when traders cash out.

+   In practice: your community token is liquid from day one, but the system is constantly topping up a shared treasury instead of leaking value out of the commons.

+2. **Conviction Voting** – a continuous decision-making mechanism for allocating that treasury:
+   - Token holders **lock tokens behind proposals** they want to see funded.
+   - Their support (conviction) **grows over time** as they stay staked, and decays when they move their tokens.
+   - Each proposal has an **adaptive threshold** based on how much it’s asking for relative to the treasury, so small ideas can pass quickly while big spends need deep, sustained backing.

+   This turns governance into a **steady, time-weighted signal** instead of a series of rushed “voting days.”
+Long-term, aligned participants gain more influence than short-term speculators, and proposals only execute once they’ve earned enough conviction to justify the spend.

+3. **Off-chain assembly / connected services** – the cultural and data layer that drives the on-chain machinery:
+   - **Praise** captures and quantifies community recognition, then batches it into Merkle trees for reward epochs.
+   - **Tokenlog** ties GitHub issues and wallet balances together, so work queues and stakeholders are visible in one place.
+   - A **Simulator** lets you sweep through different curve and governance parameters off-chain and generate parameter kits before deploying anything on-chain.

+   Together, these services turn messy human inputs—contributions, code, coordination—into deterministic data that can feed the ABC and Conviction Voting modules.

+**Sol Commons** implements that full pattern on Solana with Anchor programs and a reproducible off-chain pipeline.
+You get:

+- A **hatch** to bring in trusted early contributors, set initial parameters, and bootstrap the curve.
+- An **ABC** that continuously mints/burns commons tokens, keeps liquidity in a reserve, and regeneratively funds the treasury.
+- A **Conviction Voting** program that guards the treasury so funds only move when proposals accumulate enough conviction.
+- A **Merkle-based rewards system** and TypeScript integration tests tying Praise/Tokenlog/Simulator outputs into on-chain reward epochs.

+If you want to launch a Solana-native commons that can both **fund itself** and **govern itself** in a principled, continuous way, this repo is the on-chain toolkit you plug into.

+---

-### What this repo provides
+## What this repo provides

 | Layer | Description |
 |---|---|